how to create great lighting

 Maybe you feel like this reader:

 If you've felt any of these, you're not alone.
-All of us have felt this way.I Know How You Feel...
+All of us have felt this way as we dive in to lighting.I Know How You Feel...

 I know how it feels to be in over your head in lighting.
 To forget a crucial adapter cable on a gig or to buy a bunch of gear and then be in horror when it doesn't work together!